cfech/aws-solutions-architect-associate/README.md

 ### Amazon Relational Database Service (RDS) ###
 ![text](./images/db-and-analytics/01-rds.png)
+- Managed relational db
+- DB Instance can contain multiple user create databases
+- `RDS` uses `Amazon EBS Volumes` for storage
+- Backups cna be taken using `EBS Snapshots`
+- Must chose a DB Instance type
 ![text](./images/db-and-analytics/02-rds.png)
+- `RDS` scales up by changing instance type
+    -  DB must shut down and restart
+    - Scaling up is required for improved write performance
+    - Scale horizontally to Improve reads
+        - Reads can be directed to Read Replicas

 ![text](./images/db-and-analytics/03-rds.png)
+- Multi-AZ deployments enable automatic disaster recovery
+- There is a primary writeable copy and a stand by in another `AZ`
+- If there is a failure the `CNAME` alias is update to point to the stand by

 ### Amazon RDS Backup and Recovery ###
 ![text](./images/db-and-analytics/backups.png)
+- Snapshot it taken
+    - restore can be to any point in time during the retention period
+    - 0 - 35 days
+- Can manually backup the DB
+    - for single `AZ` there could be a brief suspension of I/O
+    - snapshots do not expires when manually taken
+- `Maintenance Windows` are used to update the operating system, patch etc...

 ### Create Amazon RDS Database ###